tianocore/containers/README.md

 ## Using containers locally

-Containers can provide a convenient and consistent dev environment when building EDK2 based firmware projects.
+Containers can provide a convenient and consistent development environment when building EDK2 based firmware projects.
 This section details some tools and tips that make using containers for local development easier.
 The DEV editions of the containers are intended for this purpose.
 This section is not comprehensive however and it